 Personal choice of surgical intervention for each woman often takes into consideration her feelings about losing her breast, the ability to tolerate radiation therapy, travel restrictions for completing a course of radiation, considerations of breast reconstruction after a mastectomy, as well as the fear of recurrence.
 Decisions on the most appropriate surgical intervention are then often tailored to the specific patient.
 We address each woman’s concerns and preferences without compromising the effectiveness of treatment.

 Our highly skilled breast surgeons and oncology team recognizes that breast cancer surgery is very personal.
 Our goal is to help each patient understand all of their options so that together we can decide on the best treatment plan.

 Portneuf Surgical Specialists provide patient centered care with the support of advanced technology and a goal of swift recovery.
 Our surgery team is dedicated to meeting your surgical needs with expertise in performing surgical procedures of all types for breast cancer.

 We offer a comprehensive and integrated plan of care for each patient, taking into account their unique needs and individual health history.
 We rely on a team approach to ensure that each patient receives care appropriate for their diagnosis and in keeping with the current oncologic and surgical standards of care.

-To find another type of physician, call Portneuf Medical Center’s physician referral line toll-free at 1-877-721-6673.
+To reach Portneuf Surgical Specialists call 208-239-2620.
+To find a physician, call Portneuf Medical Center’s physician referral line toll-free at 1-877-721-6673.